giangc/react-redux-template/README.md

 **Fundamental**

-* side effect: "any kind of asynchronous logic (AJAX calls, timeouts, promises), generate random values (Date.now(), Math.random()), modify variables outside the reducer, or run other code that affects things outside the scope of the reducer function." - [Redux guideline](https://redux.js.org/style-guide/style-guide#reducers-must-not-have-side-effects)
+* side effect: "any kind of asynchronous logic (AJAX calls, timeouts, promises), generate random values (Date.now(), Math.random()), modify variables outside the reducer, or run other code that affects things outside the scope of the reducer function." - [Redux guideline](https://redux.js.org/style-guide/style-guide#reducers-must-not-have-side-effects).
 * splitting reducer: Act of splitting reducer into parts that only taking care of.
 For example, todo, visibilityFilters, etc.
+* Curried reducers: Concept immer(immutability mutation lib), when you passing a function to a produce.
+Produce is a API which help to 'produce' immutable state using draftState.
+Draftstate is a param that you do mutation in it.
+Draft state info will then be used to produce a new state with change using copy-on-write mechanism